rwilliams/jrubywiki/EnhancedSecurity.md

 A few concerns about the proposal:

 1. This is prone to the same brittleness where missing a place where a facility is used is akin to busting a hole in your runtime.
 Ain't security a bitch.
+[Note: See above about spec converage for proof of conformance.
+Not perfect, but good way of ensuring eventual convergence]
 1. People may not realize that user-defined policy will have some serious consequences on overall performance.

 Questions: